KonradKurczynski/ValidMLInference/functionality.md

 - **`intercept`** (`bool`, optional, default: `True`)\
 Whether to include an intercept term in the model.
 - **`generated_var`** (`str`, optional)\
-Name of the treatment variable to apply bias correction to.
+Name of the ML-generated variable to apply bias correction to.
 If not specified, defaults to the first non-intercept variable.
 - **`names`** (`list[str]`, optional)\
 Variable names for the coefficients.
 If not provided, default names are generated.